AltcoinCoop/vcoin-project.github.io/admin/about/index.md

 Subsequent support and development has been in the form of *ad hoc* contributions made independently by various interested Bitcointalk subscribers.

-The OP’s Github repository has been forked, development now proceeds in several further forks on Github.
-The majority of people seem to consider [https://github.com/vcoin-project](https://github.com/vcoin-project) to hold some authority.
+The original Github repository has since been forked and development now proceeds in several different forks on Github, [including this one](https://github.com/vcoin-project).

----